Smootheez/Mc-Mod-Publisher/README.md

 # 📦 Minecraft Mod Publisher — Configuration Overview

-**Note:** This project is currently in early development and has not yet been tested in production environments.
+**Note:** This project is currently still in early development, if you found issues or have suggestions, please open an issue on GitHub.

 ---